louthy/csharp-monad/README.md

                              Nothing: 0
                         );
 ```
-Note that even `Match` uses laziness, but the testing for valid values is now encapsulated.
-You would still need to be careful when using the `res`.
+Note that even `Match` uses laziness, but the testing for valid values is now encapsulated into a single expression.
+You would still need to be careful when using the result `res`.

-All of them are valid methods, they're designed to fit the various scenarios that you may need them for.
+All of these are valid methods, they're designed to fit the various scenarios in which you may need them.
 You may wonder why do this at all?
 The primary benefit of using laziness is that you can avoid doing calculations that aren't required, this allows you to build a more expression oriented system rather than the standard if-then-thatness of imperative programming.

 You can always collapse the laziness by invoking the monad delegate, so you can have the best of both worlds.

 ## Either monad